turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-14-tests.md

 - [x] US14-URS-4: It should call remove user item from local storage where axios resolves
 - [x] US14-URS-5: It should return response data where axios resolves

-## Integration Tests
+## Integration Tests (INT)

 - [x] US14-INT-1: It should show a sign-in form where the user is not logged in
 - [x] US14-INT-2: It should not show a sign in form when the user is logged in
 - [x] US14-INT-3: It should show a sign in form if updateUserPasswordById resolves
+- [x] US14-INT-4: It should show errors where updateUserPasswordById rejects

+## Require Logged In tests (RLI)

-- [x] US14-INT-4: It should not show a sign-in form and should stay on the same page where sign in resolves
+- [x] US14-RLI-1: It should not show a sign-in form and should stay on the same page where sign in resolves
+- [x] US14-RLI-2: It should display a success message where sign in resolves
+- [ ] US14-RLI-3: It should remove the success message where the close button is clicked
-- [x] US14-INT-5: It should not show a sign-in form and should navigate to root where close is selected
+- [x] US14-RLI-4: It should not show a sign-in form and should navigate to root where close is selected
-- [x] US14-INT-6: It should show errors where updateUserPasswordById rejects